 Does ISIS have the means and capability to strike the United States?
 The temporary (i.e., 90-day) restriction on foreign travel to America will provide our domestic national security apparatus with the time and breathing space needed to answer that question and to implement any required measures aiming at preventing an attack.

 What this will entail is “heavy vetting” of would-be visitors to America from seven countries that have been deemed most at risk, according to carefully considered criteria, of harboring terrorists.
 Those countries are: Iran, Sudan, Libya, Somalia, Syria, Iraq and Yemen.

 If and when the vetting process confirms that an individual is not in any way involved in terrorist activities or has connections with terrorist organizations, that individual will be allowed to enter the United States.

 It’s a simple as that.
 There is no Muslim ban, no racial or ethnic screening process.
 The goal is to prevent dangerous people from entering the United States; the means to achieve this goal is to find out who is dangerous and who isn’t.

 Is that unreasonable?
 Our enemies may think so.
 We know it isn’t.

-Sargis Sangari is the founder and CEO of NEC-SC.
-Steven Weingartner is NEC-SC’s Senior Editor.
+Sargis Sangari is the founder and CEO of NEC-SE.
+Steven Weingartner is NEC-SE’s Senior Editor.